 What does it take to get a saver to move their money?
 Apparently not that much.
 According to an insurance company representative, they are writing new business hand over fist because their company offers the highest guaranteed fixed rate of interest for a specific number of years within a deferred annuity.

 In the past, financial advisors have relied on a well-balanced portfolio of stocks and bonds to manage a client’s risk versus return.
-While the concept is widely accepted, if you ask 50 different financial advisors what a well-balanced portfolio of stocks and bonds looks like, you'll likely get 50 different answers.
+While the concept is widely accepted, if you ask 50 different financial professionals what a well-balanced portfolio of stocks and bonds looks like, you'll likely get 50 different answers.

 What is the one big risk that Certificates of Deposit (CDs), fixed annuities, and fixed indexed annuities share?
 Interest-rate risk.
 For example, you could miss out on higher interest credited to your savings if current rates increase during the penalty period of the fixed interest-bearing vehicle of your choice.